verifiable-pdfs/blockchain-certificates/README.md

 ## Installation
 1. Create a new python virtual environment

 `$ python3 -m venv new_py3_env`

 2. Activate new environment

 `$ source new_py3_env/bin/activate`

-3. Get the code from github and go to that directory (a package python might be created in the future) `$ git clone https//github.com/UNIC/PROJ... && cd PROJ`
+3. Get the code from github and go to that directory (a package python might be created in the future)

+`$ git clone https//github.com/UniversityOfNicosia/blockchain-certificates.git && cd blockchain-certificates`

 4. Run setup to install

 `$ pip install .`